h0bb3/log/docs/_posts/2020-12-17-test-private-and-protected-methods-in-java.md

 }
 ```

-I found this quite elegant and removes the need for clunky wrapper methods..
+I found this quite elegant and removes the need for clunky wrapper methods.
 If you have `private` methods you have to do the funky reflexion style thing.
 Possibly the inner `SUT class` provides a nice spot to add this and not pollute the test method:

 ```
 public class SUTClass {